 In a similar vein we can also prove the HWI inequality which takes the following form.

 \begin{theorem} For any measures $\mu,\nu$ on $\T$,

 \end{theorem}

-\begin{proof} For the proof we just need to show it for measures $\mu,\nu$ which are absolutely continuous with respect to $\alpha$ and in addition, the densities are also smooth.
-In addition, by a simple scaling argument it also suffices to do it for $\phi$ such that $|\mathcal{E}^{2}\phi'|\le1$.
+\begin{proof} For the proof, we just need to show it for measures $\mu,\nu$ which are absolutely continuous with respect to $\alpha$ and in addition, the densities are also smooth.
+By a simple scaling argument it suffices to do it for $\phi$ such that $|\mathcal{E}^{2}\phi'|\le1$.

 The HWI inequality becomes equivalent to